ParthKSrivastav/RoboLords_2026_FE_Github/README.md

 This way, if someone wants to understand the Open Challenge, they read `round1.py` and `sensors6.py`.
 If they want Obstacle Challenge and parking, they read `round2.py` and `sensors6.py`.
+We have changed this because the 3 code split did not work, it ended with the main and sensors6 which we did not like as it did not make it easy to debug.
+Our new code is much more efficient and easier to debug.
 ### Round 1 – Open Challenge logic

 Open Challenge starts by defining variables then subscribing to all the nodes